Messi-Q/BinaryCFGExtractor/README.md

     └── timestamp
 ```

-* `binary_cfg_code`: the binary code control flow graph consisting of blocks and edges that are extracted by the BinaryExtractor.
+* `binary_cfg_code`: the binary code control flow graph consisting of blocks and edges that are extracted by the BinaryCFGExtractor.
 * `binary_extractor`: the core code of the binary code control flow graph extractor.
 * `bytecode`: the code complied from the source code of smart contract.